klauern/bio-page/content/skills/ansible.md

   * `oracle_inventory` - to parse out locations of various Oracle-branded `/etc/oraInventory/`-based `XML` files.
 * API transaction migration, management, cleanup

-Plus all the /normal/ things you expect someone familiar with Ansbile to be able to do.
+Plus all the /normal/ things you expect someone familiar with Ansible to be able to do.